coverney/ThinkStats2/project2/report2.md

 ### What Causes the Gender Pay Gap?
 As of 2018, women still earn just 81% of what men make.
 81% corresponds to the proportion of median weekly female income ($789) to median weekly male income ($973).
 The pay gap persists, despite more women earning college degrees and entering the workforce at higher pay rates, because of several factors, one of the largest being sex segregation.
 Sex segregation corresponds to the division between which occupations and industries men and women tend to work in.

-We used the Blinder–Oaxaca decomposition to analyze the 2017 IPUMS USA data and quantify the impact that different factors have on the gender pay gap.
-Factors attributed to extending the pay gap includes occupation (+21%), degree (+4.6%), industry (+2%), and race (+1.1%), while education is the only factor that narrows the pay gap (-5.6%).
+We used the Blinder–Oaxaca decomposition to analyze the 2017 IPUMS USA data and to quantify the impact that different factors have on the gender pay gap.
+Factors attributed to extending the pay gap include occupation (+21%), degree (+4.6%), industry (+2%), and race (+1.1%), while education is the only factor that narrows the pay gap (-5.6%).

 <p align="center"> <img src="Images/factor_contribute_to_gender_pay_gap.png"/> </p>

 [The Blinder–Oaxaca decomposition](https://en.wikipedia.org/wiki/Blinder%E2%80%93Oaxaca_decomposition) provides a way to analyze the mean income gap by deconstructing the gap into explained and unexplained factors.
 For each explanatory variable, we calculate the explained percentage that contributes to the general total pay gap.
 As a simple example, we view education as an explained factor that helps reduce the pay gap.
 In 2017, women have a higher mean education level than men, according to the IPUMS data.
-If we give a woman, who has a mean female education level (~15 years), the same privilege as a man having a mean male education level (~14 years), she would earn more than the average man because she has higher education.
+If we give a woman, who has a mean female education level (~15 years), the same privileges as a man having a mean male education level (~14 years), she would earn more than the average man because she has higher education.
 This explains how education reduces the pay gap by 5.6%.
 For other factors like occupation and industry, which are not encoded in a way that allows us to take the means of the male and female groups, we sort them ascendingly based on the mean hourly income and re-encode them accordingly.
-As a result, the mean female occupation and industry code will reflect the common occupation and industry that attract more women than men and correspond to sex segregation.
+As a result, the mean female occupation and industry codes reflect the common occupation and industry that attract more women than men and correspond to sex segregation.
 The proportion attributable to sex segregation can be found by adding the proportions associated with occupation and industry, resulting in 23%.
-The remaining 77% corresponds to the unexplained factors that contribute to the gender pay gap (e.g. discrimination).
+The remaining 77% corresponds to the unexplained factors that contribute to the gender pay gap, such as discrimination.

 Furthermore, for some occupations, especially management positions, when women become more represented, the pays for those jobs tend to go down.
 Using CPS data from 2003 to 2018, we examine the relationship between sex segregation and pay for both males and females over time.
-The occupations with increasing percentages of females and decreasing median weekly incomes (ordered by relative weekly pay change) include:
+Below is a table of occupations with increasing percentages of females and decreasing median weekly incomes (ordered by relative weekly pay change):

 **Occupations with more female entering but decreasing weekly pay**